Tidal phenomena in the Galactic Center: The curious case of X7: Results

-Figure \ref{fig:angled_combi} shows a comparison of the morphological evolution of X7 observed in the L$'$-band and the simulated cloud during the period 2002-2021.
+Figure \ref{fig:angled_combi} shows a comparison of the morphological evolution of X7 observed in the L$'$ band and the simulated cloud during the period 2002-2021.
 Each panel shows an image of the sky of an area of $1\arcsec\times~1\arcsec$, where Sgr~A* is located in the top left corner.
-North and East directions are up and left, respectively.
-The emission of X7 is shown with contour lines and the simulated cloud is overlaid with colored markers representing the line-of-sight velocity.
-In 2002, X7 had a much rounder shape than the simulated cloud which is already elongated.
+In 2002, X7 had a much rounder shape than the simulated cloud, which is already elongated.
 At later times, the observations of X7 display a more elongated morphology that visually tends to align with the simulated cloud.
 This is clearer after 2015 when most of the observed shape of X7 is contained within the sky-projected simulated cloud.
 The agreement is best in the last epoch although this is not surprising since the initial velocity was selected so that tip of the cloud reproduces the position of X7 at this time.

-In order to make a quantitative comparison, we calculated the reduced chi-square parameter $\chi^2_{\text{red}}$ for the tip of the simulated cloud and X7 considering the three-dimensional position and velocity across every single observation epoch.
+To make a quantitative comparison, we calculated the reduced chi-square parameter ($\chi^2_{\text{red}}$) for the tip of the simulated cloud and X7 considering the three-dimensional position and velocity across every single observation epoch.
 Additionally, we took into account the $1\sigma$ uncertainties in the orbital fit of X7.
 Thus, we conducted 3000 realizations of this procedure sampling the initial conditions from the posterior distribution of the orbital fit of X7.
 Figure \ref{fig:Chi} shows the $\chi^2_{\text{red}}$ distribution of this procedure.
-This analysis also includes the impact of a hypothetical drag force due to the interaction of the cloud with the ambient medium (see Section~\ref{sec:drag}).
+This analysis also includes the impact of a hypothetical drag force due to the interaction of the cloud with the ambient medium (see Sect.~\ref{sec:drag}).
 The distribution shows that the median value of $\chi^2_{\text{red}}\sim8$ and a minimum value of $\chi^2_{\text{red}}=3.75$.
 Overall, the model can reproduce the observed orbit of X7 to a large extent.
 This result is not significantly affected by the drag force of the medium.

-In order to make a more appropriate comparison of the model with observational data we synthesized the Br-$\gamma$ emission from the simulated cloud.
-Following Case B recombination theory, the Br-$\gamma$ emissivity can be estimated following \cite{Schartmann_2015} as
+To make a more appropriate comparison of the model with observational data, we synthesized the Br$\gamma$ emission from the simulated cloud.
+Following Case B recombination theory, the Br$\gamma$ emissivity can be estimated following \cite{Schartmann_2015} as